-Is Pamela Anderson Dating Wikileaks Founder Julian Assange?
+Is Pamela Anderson Dating WikiLeaks Founder Julian Assange?
 [Rumor]

-Pamela Anderson has visited Wikileaks founder Julian Assange five times in just fourth months at the Ecuadorian Embassy in London.
+Pamela Anderson has visited WikiLeaks founder Julian Assange five times in just fourth months at the Ecuadorian Embassy in London.
 The frequent visits has sparked rumors that the Baywatch star may be in a relationship with the controversial journalist.

 The Daily Mail reports that Pamela Anderson is rumored to be in a relationship with Julian Assange.
 Anderson has increased her visits to the Ecuadorian Embassy in London where Assange lives as an asylum seeker.
 Assange has been in hauled up in the Ecuadorian Embassy for five years in a bid to avoid extradition to Sweden for questioning regarding a 2010 rape case.
 Assange maintains his innocence and claims that he would not have a fair trail due to his controversial leaks to the public.